csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 What I found was both enlightening and calming, but it did shine a light on a gap in the way we tend to talk about modern web performance metrics.

-This is the story behind a new metric I like to call the _TBT Window_.
+This is the story behind a [new web performance metric](/2024/11/designing-and-evolving-a-new-performance-score/) I like to call the _TBT Window_.

 {% include promo.html %}